rmarmer1/constructor-and-prototype-pattern-workshop/README.md

 ### Encapsulate some behaviour with the constructor and prototype pattern (20 mins)

-Use the constructor and prototype pattern to implement the user stories below.
+Use the constructor and prototype pattern to implement the user stories (below).
 You can draw on the OO skills you learnt in the first four weeks of the course.
 Don't be afraid to diagram!
 Strive for good encapsulation.

 ### Plenary (20 mins)

-#### User Stories
+We'll come back together for a short plenary.
+We'll show our code and discuss it.
+We'll discuss the strengths and weaknesses of the constructor and prototype pattern for encapsulating behaviour.

 ## Questions

 ### Question 1